Scientific Name

 Description

 Acanthocereus tetragonus is a columnar cactus with dark green stems that usually have 3 to 5 ribs lined with clusters of spines.
 It can grow up to 23 feet (7 m) tall, branching near the base, sometimes forming well-developed trunks.
 The stems can reach up to 3 inches (8 cm) in diameter.
 The areoles are grey and up to 1.2 inches (3 cm) apart.
-Each areole bears 1 to 2 central and 6 to 8 radial spines.
-The spines can grow up to 1 inch (2.5 cm) long.
+Each areole bears 1 to 2 central and 6 to 8 radial spines that can grow up to 1 inch (2.5 cm) long.

 Hardiness